pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 You can pass it the "-n" option to show what parameters it will pass to the configure script.

 osx-build-wx has to be run from your wxWidgets build directory.
-For example, if you have wxWidgets sources in "wx3", then do the following:  **NOTE: Do not copy osx-build-wx to a different directory, just use the path to the pwsafe/Misc copy.**
+**NOTE: Do not copy osx-build-wx to a different directory, just use the full path to the pwsafe/Misc/osx-build-wx location.**  The osx-build-wx script retrieves some build parameters from the GitHub workflow script (in pwsafe/.github/workflows/macos-latest.yml) to ensure this build will be done the same way as the release build.
+For example, if you have wxWidgets sources in "wx3", then do the following:

 ```
 wx3 $ mkdir static-debug